girishji/scope.vim/README.md

 sp.OptionsSet({borderhighlight: ['Comment']})
 ```

-The `ScopeMenuMatch` highlight group modifies the appearance of characters
+Following highlight groups modify the content of popup window:

-searched so far and is linked to `Special` by default.
+- `ScopeMenuMatch`: Modifies characters searched so far.
+Default: Linked to `Special`.

-`ScopeMenuVirtualText` is used for the virtual text in the Grep window.
+- `ScopeMenuVirtualText`: Virtual text in the Grep window.
+Default: Linked to 'Comment'
+- `ScopeMenuSubtle`: Line number, file name, and path.
+Default: Linked to 'Comment'.
+- `ScopeMenuCurrent`: Special item indicating current status (used only when relevant).
+Default: Linked to 'Statement'.

-The appearance of `Grep()` function output can be modified as follows:
+Finally, the appearance of `Grep()` function output can be modified as follows:

 ```
 scope#fuzzy#OptionsSet({